RickMoynihan/lein-tools-deps/README.md

 share [tools.deps.alpha](https://github.com/clojure/tools.deps.alpha)
 `deps.edn` dependencies with your leiningen project build.

+## Do you really want to use this?

+`lein-tools-deps` has to square the circle between leiningen & maven's dependency resolution algorithm and that used by tools.deps.
+Leiningen and Maven, when there is a conflict always pick the version that is closest to the root of the dependency tree; where as `tools.deps` always picks the newest.

+In order to square this circle, `lein-tools-deps` resolves all dependencies with `tools.deps` and flattens the tree before inserting it into lein's `:dependencies` vector.
+This guarantees the resolution is the same as `tools.deps` would give; however it has the unfortunate effect of flattening your libraries dependencies for consumers of your library.
+This makes it significantly harder for consumers to use `:exclusions` and overrides when they get a conflict on a transitive dependency brought in by your library.

 ## Why use leiningen and deps.edn?

 The Clojure 1.9.0 command line tools bring a host of new benefits to